irias/bolong/README.md

 Each backup is made of two files:

 1. Data file, containing the contents of all files stored in this backup.
-2. Index file, listing all files and meta information in this backup (file name, regular/directory, permissions, mtime, owner/group, and offset into data file.
+2. Index file, listing all files and meta information in this backup (file name, regular/directory, permissions, mtime, and offset into data file (we don't currently store owner/group).
 An incremental backup lists all files that would be restored for a restore operation, not only the modified files.

 Each file starts with a 32 byte salt.
 Followed by data in the DARE format (Data at Rest, see https://github.com/minio/sio).